 She is a global hero, and in 2015, even an asteroid was named after her.
 Malala has come a long way in her activism, receiving 40 awards for her continuous courage in fighting for the right to education worldwide.
 She has also received an honorary doctorate from the University of King’s College.
 When she turned 18, she started a campaign against violence, urging all leaders of the world to provide books instead of bullets.
 She also co-authored a book named ‘I am Malala’ which is an autobiography.

 Suggested Read: How to Create a Healthy Learning Environment

 How is Malala Day Observed?

 World Malala Day is celebrated with events in more than 100 countries, with Malala as the symbol of heroism and education for women and girls.
-Every country, region, and organisation emphasises education for girl children through conferences, webinars, discussions, and interactions to spread awareness of the state of affairs of women’s education in various countries of the world.
-Due to her efforts, Pakistan has gained global attention for spending only 2.7% of its GDP on education and the fact that its literary rate is 58%.
+Every country, region, and organization emphasizes education for girl children through conferences, webinars, discussions, and interactions to spread awareness of the state of affairs of women’s education in various countries of the world.
+Due to her efforts, Pakistan has gained global attention for spending only 2.7% of its GDP on education and the fact that its literacy rate is 58%.
 The new generations see Malala as a pioneer and path-breaker to the cause of education and understand the importance of education as a fundamental right.

 What is the Reason Children Do not Get Access to Education?